Charter School East Dulwich

-Department for Education that The Charter School Education Trust (the Academy Trust that runs The Charter School North Dulwich) was to enter pre-opening phase for a new school to be built on part of the site of the current Dulwich hospital.
+Department for Education that The Charter School Education Trust (the Academy Trust that runs the Charter School North Dulwich) was to enter pre-opening phase for a new school to be built on part of the site of the current Dulwich Hospital.
 The school building, designed by Feilden Clegg Bradley Studios and constructed by The Kier Group opened to pupils in January 2019.

-The Free School application was led by Manny Amadi MVO, vice-chair of governors and one of the parents who founded the original The Charter School more than 15 years previously.

 The school formally opened in September 2016, and in 2022 had just under 780 pupils on its roll from Year 7 to Year 12.

+Following refurbishment, part of the main hospital building reopened as a unit for children with special educational needs and disabilities in October 2025.